Sacramento Area: Large Health Systems Grow in a Pricey and Tumultuous Market

 Regional Markets Study

-The Sacramento area is one of seven markets included in the Regional Markets Series.
+The Sacramento area is one of seven markets included in the 2020 Regional Markets Study.
 This is the fourth round of the study; CHCF published the first set of regional reports in 2009.
 The markets included in the 2020 release — Humboldt/Del Norte, Inland Empire, Los Angeles, Sacramento, San Diego, San Francisco Bay Area, and the San Joaquin Valley — reflect a range of economic, demographic, care delivery, and financing conditions in California.

 The Sacramento area — a region spanning El Dorado, Placer, Sacramento, and Yolo Counties — stands out among other inland California localities in boasting relatively high household incomes and a stable economy.
 Yet the region has also experienced troubling developments in recent years, including higher health costs and more people experiencing homelessness.
 Four large health systems — Dignity Health, Kaiser Permanente, Sutter Health, and UC Davis Health — continue to dominate the Sacramento area hospital market, a trend that likely contributes to the region’s high private health insurance premiums.
 The region’s hospitals post the highest average operating margins of the seven regional markets studied and negotiate among the highest commercial payment rates in the state.
 All four systems continue to expand their footprints, building new office and hospital space while affiliating with a growing number of medical groups.